 Here’s our guide for a budget safari in Chobe National Park:

 How to travel to Chobe National Park on a budget

-As with most African safari travel, if you go for the all-inclusive safari lodges which offer guided game drives, you’ll end up spending hundreds if not thousands of dollars.
-The budget alternative is to rent your own car in nearby Kasane and drive yourself around Chobe National Park, although it is advisable to rent a 4×4 (which is much more expensive than a sedan) and you will need some 4×4 driving experience to tackle the sandy roads in the park.
+As with most African safari travel, if you go for the all-inclusive safari lodges which offer guided game drives, you’ll end up spending thousands of dollars.
+One alternative is to rent your own car in nearby Kasane and drive yourself around Chobe National Park.
+However it is advisable to rent a 4×4 (which is much more expensive than a sedan) and you will need some 4×4 driving experience to tackle the sandy roads in the park.

-In terms of accommodation, Botswana is known for its pricey luxury lodges – out of many southern African safari destinations, Botswana is one of the most expensive so there isn’t a wealth of budget options like there are in parks such as Kruger.
-The best budget choice for Chobe is the Ihaha Campsite, which is within the park and offers a great location and a lovely river view (just be prepared for animals entering the campsite, as it is unfenced).
-You will need to have a 4×4 to reach Ihaha though.
-Just outside of the park borders is Chobe Safari Lodge, which has a campsite with a view of the Chobe River, and then further towards Kasane there are a few other budget accommodation options.
+In terms of accommodation, Botswana is known for its pricey luxury lodges!
+Botswana is one of the most expensive safari destinations in Africa with few budget options unlike other parks such as Kruger National Park in South Africa.
+The best budget choice for Chobe is the Ihaha Campsite, which is within the park and offers a great location along with a lovely river view.
+Yet be prepared for animals entering the campsite, as it is unfenced.
+You will also need to have a 4×4 to reach Ihaha.
+Another lodge just outside of the park borders is Chobe Safari Lodge, which has a campsite with a view of the Chobe River.
+Further towards Kasane there are a few other budget accommodation options.

-A better option in terms of ease and affordability than renting a 4×4 and driving yourself around the park is go on a budget safari to Chobe National Park on an overland truck, where your meals, accommodation and park entrance fees are included.
-This way you won’t have to worry about driving on dirt roads or finding accommodation – it’s the totally fuss free route!
+Instead the ideal budget solution for ease of travel and affordability is to go on a budget safari to Chobe National Park on an overland truck.
+A overland tour includes most meals, accommodation and park entrance fees.
+This way you won’t have to worry about driving on dirt roads or finding accommodation – it’s the totally fuss free option!

 Here are some of our popular Chobe Tours :